libretro/libretro-directxbox/README.md

 # License
 GPL v2+

+# How to compile
+Originally it was supposed to be built with CMake.

+However, static Makefiles have been written now, and they have been tested to compile and link on Windows and Linux.
+To use them, just type make in the root directory.
+Once complete, it will create a file called 'directxbox_libretro.{extensionname}.

 # Status
 + PCI/ISA/SMBUS devices are partially implemented
 + Enough of the GPU is implemented for direct framebuffer access to work